Aliases for DUSP3 Gene

 GeneCards Summary for DUSP3 Gene

 DUSP3 (Dual Specificity Phosphatase 3) is a Protein Coding gene.
 Diseases associated with DUSP3 include Vaccinia and Cervix Carcinoma.
-Among its related pathways are MyD88 cascade initiated on plasma membrane and Immune System.
+Among its related pathways are MAPK targets/ Nuclear events mediated by MAP kinases and MyD88 cascade initiated on plasma membrane.
 GO annotations related to this gene include protein kinase binding and protein tyrosine phosphatase activity.
-An important paralog of this gene is DUSP15.
+An important paralog of this gene is DUSP13.

 UniProtKB/Swiss-Prot for DUSP3 Gene